 Application for graduation must be filed in the Graduate Office at least one semester prior to the expected date of graduation.
 A Graduate Program Worksheet, detailing the student's course history, must accompany the application for graduation.
 A Graduate Substitution/Inclusion Form indicating approval for all exceptions to the Graduate Program Worksheet must be on file in the Graduate Office before the Application for Graduation will be accepted.
-Approval of the Application for Graduation is based upon:

-- 1. Admission to a graduate program. - Successful completion of all graduate coursework and all other requirements for the specific graduate program. - 3.
-Approval of all: - a. coursework taken to satisfy undergraduate prerequisites and/or other deficiencies noted at admission, - b. graduate hours earned before admission to be included in the major, and/or - c. substitutions (from Truman or from another university) for courses explicitly required on the Graduate Program Worksheet.
+Approval of the Application for Graduation is based upon: 1.
+Admission to a graduate program.
+2. Successful completion of all graduate coursework and all other requirements for the specific graduate program.
+3. Approval of all: a. coursework taken to satisfy undergraduate prerequisites and/or other deficiencies noted at admission, b. graduate hours earned before admission to be included in the major, and/or c. substitutions (from Truman or from another university) for courses explicitly required on the Graduate Program Worksheet.
+Approval for these items may be requested using a a.
+Residence Credit Requirement The period for graduate study must include a period of residence work.
+Residence for graduate students is defined as: 1) Completion of a minimum load of 9 semester hours of graduate credit during one semester; 2) being available during that period for conferences with instructors, work in the library or laboratory and similar out-of-class experiences.
+Any waiver of this requirement must be approved by the advisor, Academic Dean, and Dean of Graduate Studies.